aosync/kiss-octave/README.md

 ## Packages

 `octave`: minimal Octave, no gui but plotting abilities.
-`octave-gui`: same as above but with the Qt gui.
+`octave-gui`: same as above but with the Qt gui as a requirement.

 Planned: `octave-full`

+Note: the octave build system detects available dependencies and enables their according features, so you can cherry pick the dependencies you want and go for `octave` if you want finer control.
+Here's [a list of optional dependencies](https://wiki.octave.org/Building) available.

 ## Requirements